Categories

 We all want good coffee.

-So what are the best coffee beans in the Netherlands?
+What are the best coffee beans in the Netherlands?
 Well, that depends a little on personal taste and favorites, but I can tell you who roast amazing coffee beans in the Netherlands and sell their coffee online!

 However, the whole third wave coffee movement have sparked a bunch of great newcomers with new routes, difference sources, smaller batches and that great newcomer creativity and curiosity.
-The get beans that are “off the beaten path”, if you will, or from non-traditional coffee producing countries.
-These are, amongst others:
+They get beans that are “off the beaten path”, if you will, or from non-traditional coffee producing countries.

 #1 Giraffe